 However, there will be an analysis of whether it is in accordance with German law after the nationalisation of Uniper, which could take about three months, he said.

-But German Finance Minister Christian Lindner said that the levy was finalised and there would be no further assessment, apparently contradicting Habeck.
+German Finance Minister Christian Lindner meanwhile said that the levy was finalised and there would be no further assessment, apparently contradicting Habeck.

 While German consumers have been largely protected from the price hikes so far, other Europeans are paying very high prices for their energy.
 Fortum has taken on sizeable Uniper losses, which has caused discontent in Finland.